Monday, March 11, 2013

 2. - You then fine tune your evaluation , finding this center point take time to refuse it and re-evaluate it again as you move your foot left and right until you are confident that you have the exact center.

 3. - Having found the point, now look straight up (a 90 degree on that line between the bowls) toward the jack.
-I myself use a small black marker spot on the toe of my bowling sneakers or a white spot on my black bowls shoes. to find the exact mid point of my toe when I am looking toward the jack..
+In the diagram (above) the final photo show the 90 degree passing not though the center of the jack so the bowl on the left is closer.
 As you get extremely good you can see the center line passing to the left or right of the center of the jack and have confidence in such a fine measure.

-Practice this measure method in a non-game situration and even use the above triangle of right angle triangles. (take two right handed drawing squares (plastic) and tape the short sides together).
+In a non-game practice you can build yourself a double triangle to see the 90 degree from the line from the two bowls.
+Take two right handed drawing squares (plastic) and tape the short sides together to form a long sided triangle (photo at top of page).
 The number along the lower side will help you find the half way point.
 This tool should be only used at the beginning to develop you confidence in your foot placement (in the middle between the two bowls).
 Using this tool is only suggested to help you to know where to put your foot (mid-way) and verify your method of fine tuning. (moving your foot left and right until you have the ability to find the center point and see the 90 degrees.
-Always, when practicing this measurement measure the bowls afterward to know you were correct on your evaluation and decision.
+Always, when practicing this measurement, measure the bowls afterward to know you were correct on your evaluation and decision.

 1.After finding your midway point between the two bowls use the tool to verify how accurate you have found the midway point as you use it at wrist high like the finger measurement.(above top photo) Without looking at the jack or the point of the tool toward the jack. place the marked side of the square on the Closest point (CP) of each bowl.
 Your taped joint should arrive at the place of your shoe and your marked toe spot.